pivotal-cf/docs-datastax-enterprise/README.md

+## Tile Retired from Pivotal Network.
+This Documentation Repo is now obsolete.

 The name of this product is:

 + DataStax Enterprise Service Broker for PCF (if Pivotal Cloud Foundry has been spelled out above in body text)